Next Generation EU

+The program is very large (just the grant portion of NGEU is twice the amount the Marshall plan aid) and redistributive (NGEU favors the south of the block: Italy and Spain get the largest shares, while Greece is the leader in per-capita allocations, at almost 20% of its GDP).
+The grant portion of NGEU is approximately 3% of EU's GDP.
+Similar to the Marshall plan, NGEU is conditional, however it targets investment and public services, not stabilizing the budgets and promoting trade.
+37% of the funds are intended for the green transition and additional 20% for digital economy.

 Background

 Europe was struck by its initial wave of the COVID-19 pandemic in March 2020.
 The first-hit and the hardest-hit country in the EU was Italy, which promptly placed its contaminated zones in lockdown, putting health concerns over financial ones.
-Gradually, the other member states encountered the first wave of the pandemic; and by 17 March 2020 all member states had reported cases of COVID-19.
+Gradually, the other member states encountered the first wave of the pandemic; and by 17 March 2020, all member states had reported cases of COVID-19.
 The rapidity of response depended on the country: most member states were initially hesitant, not wanting to close everything or impose a nationwide lockdown, fearing that that would cripple the economy; but two weeks after the first confirmed cases, most countries had secured their borders and imposed travel restrictions.
 The propagation of the COVID-19 virus across Europe plunged the continent into a deep economic crisis, and national economies were struggling due to the widespread lockdowns.
 From mid-March 2020, all member states saw their national debt and public spending rise, mainly due to increasing expenditures on healthcare and measures to cope with the economic crisis.
 In general, most member states adopted similar measures to address the economic crisis, by providing substantial aid packages to businesses and enterprises.

 Gradually, EU institutions agreed to adopt further measures to tackle the economic crisis and help the member states.
 In mid-March, Christine Lagarde, President of the European Central Bank (ECB), adopted the Pandemic Emergency Purchase Program (PEPP), a temporary purchase program of €750 billion to deal with the pandemic emergency.
 The ECB's Governing Council established that the purchases were to be made to the extent they were "necessary and proportionate" to achieve the "objectives of the mandate".
 On 4 June 2020, the ECB decided to extend this program and added €600 billion to it, for a total of €1350 billion.
 On 19 March 2020, the European Commission adopted a temporary framework that allowed member states flexibility to support their national economies with state recovery packages, followed two days later by the ECB's Governing Council's agreeing to more flexible fiscal rules "by initiating the general escape clause of the stability and growth pact".
 On 15 May, the European Stability Mechanism (ESM) also stepped in and created the "pandemic crisis support".